StreamlabsSupport/Streamlabs-Chatbot/README.md

 2. press `open install directory`
 3. close the bot
 4. go into `services` folder
-5. go into `twitch` folder (replace with youtube or mixer if you stream there)
+5. go into `twitch` folder (replace with youtube if you stream there)
 6. go into `settings` folder
 7. delete `SongQueue.bin` and `songrequestsettings.bin`
 8. start up the bot